gep13/gep13/input/blog/getting-started-with-github-actions.md

 Title: Getting started with GitHub Actions
 Published: 14/12/2018
 Tags:
-- GitHub
+- github
-- Actions
+- actions
-- Cake
+- cake
-- Automation
+- automation
 ---

 On Wednesday evening, I got a very pleasant email from GitHub, telling me that I had been given access to the GitHub Actions Beta.
 This is something that I have been looking forward to for a while now, ever since I signed up for it.
 I am a big user of Continuous Integration Systems for building the various Open Source projects that I work on, but I really like the idea of doing smaller, precise actions, as a result of other "things" happening on a repository.